sguox002/leetcode/leetcode-all.md

 so we just counter min and max.  need keep mn>=0 to eliminate invalid paths.
 ->>

-<<-680	Valid Palindrome II    		36.8%	Easy
-remove at most one char to make it palindrome.
-->>

 <<-680	Valid Palindrome II    		31.4%	Medium
 you can delete at most one char. compare string with reversed string. at least two mismatch. remove the first or the second.
-->>

-<<-689	Maximum Sum of 3 Non-Overlapping Subarrays    		46.9%	Hard
-fix left and right and find range for bottom
 ->>

 <<-696	Count Binary Substrings    		57.0%	Easy